lukemartinlogan/jarvis-pkg/README.md

 Users can register externally-built libraries or modulefiles to allow jarvis-pkg to take full advantage of the software already installed on the system.

-## Dependencies

-* jarvis-cd

-## Installation

-This repo is installed as part of the Jarvis system.

 ## Usage

 In order to use distro-specific package managers, you must specify your specific distro.